fxpio/tug/doc/index.md

 ### 2.1.
 Create the SSL certificate (optional)

-Create the domain certificate in AWS Certificate Manager in `us-west-1` region (only compatible this region):
+Create the domain certificate in AWS Certificate Manager in your AWS region if you want to use a regional endpoint, or in the `us-west-1` region if you want to use the Edge Optimized endpoint:

 1. Add the root domain: `satis.example.tld` (example)
 2. Validate and request the certificate